rebelsky/sams-assorted-musings-reflections/quantitative-reasoning-2025-12-19.md

 [4] Perhaps that was overkill.

 [5] Wouldn't it be great if all Grinnell students studied three different languages?
+At least two?

 [6] I have undoubtedly forgotten categories of languages and elements of creative arts.
 I apologize to colleagues in any disciplines I missed.
 However, I'm not presenting an official document.